-Release the water and refill with a clean one for rinsing.
+Release the water and refill it with a clean one for rinsing.

 Repeat the process until your painting equipment is clean.

-Note: It’s not good cleaning your paintbrushes in the sink.
+Note: It’s not good to clean your paintbrushes in the sink.

 Do You Need to Clean Paint Brushes After Every Use?